Geothermal Energy – Heating from the Earth’s Core

 As well has horizontal closed Earth loops, vertical Earth loops can be used where space is limited or where the local conditions are not suitable to horizontal loops, such as hard or rocky terrain.
 However, unlike horizontal loops which use a shallow trench, vertical Earth loops require the use of a drilling rig to drill one or more bore holes about 30 to 80 metres (100 to 250 feet) deep.

 One drilled, a special double pipe or two single pipes connected together with a U-bend is inserted and pushed down into the hole until it reaches the bottom.
-The hole is back filled to provide a good thermal contact around the pipe and to seal the hole.
-The vertical pipe or pipes are then connected to a header system at the surface.
+After that, the hole is back filled to provide a good thermal contact around the pipe and to seal the hole.
+A single vertical pipe or pipes are then connected to a header system at the surface.
 The thermal capacity of a vertical loop system is not based on depth, but rather on how much pipe is in the ground and the overall thermal conductivity of the bore hole.

 Vertical Earth loops can also be used as part of an open loop geothermal energy system.
 Open Earth loops are the simplest geothermal energy design.
 They use ground water pumped directly from a well or bore hole as a heat source.
 The low temperature water is pumped up from a single well or bore hole, the heat is extracted and the water is then returned back into the Earth using a second bore hole or well so that the process can be renewed over and over again.